 Night feedings can be really hard for moms.
 Try these tricks to keep yourself awake during night feedings or night nursing sessions.

 After having 3 kids in 4 years, I have missed quite a bit of sleep.
-When the last kids born, I had a premie, a 2-year-old, and a 3-year-old.
-Sleep was not only hard to come by, but a much needed piece of sanity.
+When the last kid was born, I had a premie, a 2-year-old, and a 3-year-old.
+Sleep was not only hard to come by, but a much-needed piece of sanity.
+A sleepy mom is a stressed mom.
 Luckily I had found a trick to get the older two to want to sleep in their own beds, so I just had the baby.

 Here are my tips for staying awake during night feedings: